What is Domestic Abuse?

 The Domestic Violence Disclosure Scheme – often known as Clare’s Law – gives you or a concerned third party (family member, friend) the opportunity to make enquiries about your partner if you are worried that they may have been abusive in the past.
 If police checks show that your partner has a record of abusive behaviour, or there is other information to indicate that you may be at risk from your partner, the police will consider sharing this information with you.
 The scheme aims to help you to make a more informed decision on whether to continue a relationship, and provides further help and support.

-Please read our Domestic Violence Disclosure Scheme Leaflet and if you wish to make an application please contact South Wales Police by calling 101.
+Please read our Domestic Violence Disclosure Scheme booklet and if you wish to make an application please contact us.
 If you believe there is an immediate risk of harm to you or someone you know, or it is an emergency, please always call 999.

 Tackling domestic abuse is a priority for South Wales Police and the Police and Crime Commissioner, and we are absolutely committed to protecting vulnerable people.